-Thus, considering the kinds of assessments, number of learners and the plethora of courses, it was quite obvious that assessments could not remain a manual process entirely.
+Thus, considering the kinds of assessments, the number of learners, and the plethora of courses, it was quite obvious that assessments could not remain a manual process entirely.
 In addition, assessments had to be uniform and standardized in all aspects for all the students enrolled in a program.
 There was a need for some kind of automation.
 Electronic assessments have been successful in fulfilling the requirements of the modern education system.
-They have developed and evolved in terms of their form, design and pedagogy.
-From the classical “multiple-choice questions” to the “technology enhanced questions” in use today, electronic assessments integrate more closely with the learning content.
+They have developed and evolved in terms of their form, design, and pedagogy in teaching.
+From the classical “multiple-choice questions” to the “technology-enhanced questions” in use today, electronic assessments integrate more closely with the learning content.

 What is a Technology Enhanced Question?

 The modern education system calls for a continuous assessment and evaluation-based approach for imparting education and learning.
 This requires the integration and blending of the processes of teaching and evaluation.
-Assessments embedded into learning content in a manner that is engaging for learners, helps achieve this objective.
+Assessments embedded into learning content in a manner that is engaging for learners help achieve this objective.

-The reader may visit the blog pages: What are Technology-Enhanced Items? at Learnosity.com and What Are Technology Enhanced Questions and What Do They Look Like? at Seeds of Literacy to develop a further idea of the concept of TEQs.
+If you want to know What are Technology-Enhanced Items?, you can check here, and if you want to know What Are Technology Enhanced Questions and What Do They Look Like, you can checkhere to develop a further idea of the concept of TEQs.

-Additionally, readers may visit the article: Multiple Choice Questions as Effective Assessment Tools at the Evelyn Learning blog to know in detail about how MCQs have developed from simple memory-based questions to tools meant for effective assessment.
+Additionally, readers may visit the article Multiple Choice Questions as Effective Assessment Tools at the Evelyn Learning blog to know in detail how MCQs have developed from simple memory-based questions to tools meant for effective assessment.

 Types of Technology Enhanced Questions

-In addition to the MCQs, there are a wide variety of TEQ formats which are available for developing assessments.
-They range from the fairly simple type (MCQs, true/false, etc.) to TEQs for mathematics (Expression evaluator, fraction editor, graphing, etc.) and TEQs for English language Arts (editing, passage based, etc.).
+In addition to MCQs, there are a wide variety of TEQ formats that are available for developing assessments.
+They range from the fairly simple type (MCQs, true/false, etc.) to TEQs for mathematics (expression evaluator, fraction editor, graphing, etc.) and TEQs for English language Arts (editing, passage-based, etc.).
 Discussed here are some of the most common types of TEQs formats.

 Importance of Technology Enhanced Questions